tan-hue/multivendorx.github.io/source/includes/v1/_vendors.md

 # Vendors #
-WCMp vendors API allows you to create, view, update, and delete individual, or a batch of vendors remotely through another application.
+MultiVendorX vendors API allows you to create, view, update, and delete individual, or a batch of vendors remotely through another application.

 ## Accepted Parameters ##